Prepare OSGeoLive for Spatial Ecology courses

 cd /media/user/VBox_GAs_* sudo ./VBoxLinuxAdditions.run

-Another test that you should do it is to test if the shared folder is correctly done.
+Another test that you should do, is to see if the shared folder is correctly done.
 Open a bash terminal and run

 If are able to list the folder then means that the sharing folder operation is properly done.
 Moreover try to insert a file from your host OS in the LVM_shared folder and see if visible in the OSGeoLive.